maxwelldeux/Psychometric-Tools/README.md

 # Psychometric-Tools
 A collection of code snippets to run some psychometric analyses.

-Starting with the correction for range restriction in the direct case.
+directRR.R = Function to implement the correction for direct range restriction.